-Before you start rummaging around in the shed looking for your old tools or unscrewing your furniture, I’ll breakdown the process into easily digestible steps so you’ll have a good grasp on what’s involved but the key aspects are:
+Before you start rummaging around in the shed looking for your old tools or unscrewing your furniture, We’ll breakdown the process into easily digestible steps so you’ll have a good grasp on what’s involved but the key aspects are:

 - Correct tools for the job